projectcalico/calico/master/reference/architecture/data-path.md

 ==================

-The routing above in principle allows any workload in a data center to communicate with any other – but in general an operator will want to restrict that; for example, so as to isolate customer A’s workloads from those of customer B. Therefore Calico also programs iptables on each host, to specify the IP addresses (and optionally ports etc.) that each workload is allowed to send to or receive from.
-This programming is ‘bookended’ in that the traffic between workloads X and Y will be firewalled by both X’s host and Y’s host – this helps to keep unwanted traffic off the data center’s core network, and as a secondary defence in case it is possible for a rogue workload to compromise its local host.
+The routing above in principle allows any workload in a data center to communicate with any other – but in general, an operator will want to restrict that; for example, so as to isolate customer A’s workloads from those of customer B. Therefore Calico also programs iptables on each host, to specify the IP addresses (and optionally ports etc.) that each workload is allowed to send to or receive from.
+This programming is ‘bookended’ in that the traffic between workloads X and Y will be firewalled by both X’s host and Y’s host – this helps to keep unwanted traffic off the data center’s core network, and as a secondary defense in case it is possible for a rogue workload to compromise its local host.